amadeoas/Log2Output/README.md

  -<b>logs</b> &lt;filenames&gt;
 	Sets the files or directory with the log lines.

+	type
+		The type of input, i.e. FILE or JSCH.
+FILE will read the log file from local system and JSCH from a remote.
 	filenames
 		If a directory just one without '.' where all files ended with .log will be used other wise will be considered a comma separated list of log filed.
 <a name="out"></a>
  -<b>out</b> &lt;filename&gt;
 	Sets the output file name.